xinzhouhe/eecs489-a4-spec/README.md

 $ cmake ..
 $ make
 ```
-First, run POX:
+First, run POX wherever you are developing your code:
 ```bash
 $ ./run_pox.sh
 ```

-You **must** run Mininet on the AWS remote host.

-On the AWS remote host, run the following command:
+**On the AWS remote host**, run the following command:
 ```bash
 $ ./run_mininet.sh
 ````

-Mininet and POX need to be started for SR (static router) to run.
+Mininet and POX need to be started for your router to run.

-*Note: Mininet will connect to POX, so POX should be running first.
+> Note: Mininet will connect to POX, so POX should be running first.
 However, it is okay if you need to restart POX while Mininet is running, as long as there is not a large amount of time where Mininet is running but POX is not.*

 Now, you can run the router:
 ```bash